Ionosphere: GPS/GNSS ionospheric correction

-There are a number of models used to understand the effects of the ionosphere global navigation satellite systems.
+There are a number of models used to understand the effects of the ionosphere on global navigation satellite systems.
 The Klobuchar model is currently used to compensate for ionospheric effects in GPS.
-This model was developed at the US Air Force Geophysical Research Laboratory circa 1974 by John (Jack) Klobuchar.
+This model was developed at the U.S. Air Force Geophysical Research Laboratory circa 1974 by John (Jack) Klobuchar.
 The Galileo navigation system uses the NeQuick model.
+Galileo broadcasts 3 coefficients to compute the effective ionization level, which is then used by the NeQuick model to compute a range delay along the line-of-sight.